spacetelescope/jdaviz/docs/dev/links.rst

 from Jdaviz.

-However, this kind of linking is not generally robust because it relies on the world coordinates *actually* being the same between the two datasets - so it would fail for two images where one image was in equatorial coordinates and the other one was in galactic coordinates, because LinkSame would mean that RA was the *same* as Galactic longitude, which it is not.
+However, this kind of linking is not generally robust because it relies on the world coordinates *actually* being the same system between the two datasets - so it would fail for two images where one image was in equatorial coordinates and the other one was in galactic coordinates, because LinkSame would mean that RA was the *same* as Galactic longitude, which it is not.
 Likewise, this would result